College Athletic Recruitment Checklist: A Step-By-Step Guide to Getting Recruited

 By June 15: Consider virtual courses if you’re short on credits for eligibility.

-Throughout Summer of Junior Year: Complete Personal Statement/Common App Essay and supplemental essays for each individual college
+Throughout the Summer of Junior Year: Complete Personal Statement/Common App Essay and supplemental essays for each individual college

 By Fall: Confirm your transcript has been submitted to the NCAA Eligibility Center.